-Enhancing the existing subways at the junction to provide a safer route across the junction for people who cycle and ensuring that north-south cycle journeys on New London Road are not affected by the changes to the junction.
+Enhancing the existing subways at the junction has provided a safer route across the junction for people who cycle and ensures that north-south cycle journeys on New London Road are not affected by the changes to the junction.

 Victoria Road South:

-- Providing a shared footway / cycleway along the northern footway to provide improved links to the subway at New London Road and links to the south of the city.
+A shared footway / cycleway has been created along the northern footway to provide improved links to the subway at New London Road and links to the south of the city.